CODEX | SPECULATIVE TRANSLATIONS OF BARK BEETLE Galleries

 Forests are marked with these warnings across the globe.
 Just like ancient human civilizations did years ago into stone, could beetles be carving their stories into wood?

-My hypothesis is that I will uncover patterns that will lead me closer to a deeper understanding between beetle and human.
+My hypothesis was that I would uncover patterns that will lead me closer to a deeper understanding between beetle and human.

 Phase I of the project takes the form of a library; an installation where research, community involvement, language exploration and visual development of a living and breathing "codex" began.
 Permanently located in São Luis , Portugal, “Library of transcriptions and speculative translations of bark beetles.” includes, “The Table of Transcription”, “The Door of Interpretation”, “Pinning Observatory” , “Imprint Archive” “Blue Stain Fungus Studies” and the “Library of Galleries”.